Funding that saves lives

-- Led by Division Director, Andrew Kung, MD, PhD, our Precision in Pediatrics research program uses whole-genome analysis to customize treatment for each patient, allowing clinicians to identify the most effective and least invasive options.
+- The Precision in Pediatrics research program uses whole-genome analysis to customize treatment for each patient, allowing clinicians to identify the most effective and least invasive options.

-- At the Brain and Nervous System Tumor Laboratory, Dr. Anna Lasorella and Dr. Antonio Iavarone are exploring cell growth and differentiation for brain and nervous system tumors.
+- At the Brain and Nervous System Tumor Laboratory, scientists are exploring cell growth and differentiation for brain and nervous system tumors.

-- Drs.
-Darrell Yamashiro of Pediatric Oncology and Angela Kadenhe-Chiweshe of Pediatric Surgery are collaborating through the Tay-banz Solid Tumor Laboratory, exploring the biology of pediatric solid tumors through investigations of tumor blood vessel growth.
+- Through the Tay-banz Solid Tumor Laboratory, researchers are exploring the biology of pediatric solid tumors through investigations of tumor blood vessel growth.

-- At the Center for Survival Wellness, Dr. Jennifer Levine is leading projects related to survival and long-term effects of cancer treatment like fertility and risk of heart disease.
+- The Center for Survival Wellness is leading projects related to survival and long-term effects of cancer treatment like fertility and risk of heart disease.